|

 Schell Eye Hospital, Christian Medical College, Vellore, India

-Date of Web Publication | 17-Jan-2008 |
+Date of Web Publication17-Jan-2008

-Correspondence Address: D K Sen Schell Eye Hospital, Christian Medical College, Vellore India
+Schell Eye Hospital, Christian Medical College, Vellore

-Source of Support: None, Conflict of Interest: None | Check |
+Source of Support: None, Conflict of Interest: None

-How to cite this article: Sen D K, Thomas A. Microphthalmos with cyst.
-Indian J Ophthalmol 1966;14:258-9 |
+Sen D K, Thomas A. Microphthalmos with cyst.
+Indian J Ophthalmol 1966;14:258-9

 A portion of retinal tissue may protrude into the surrounding tissue in the region of the foetal cleft.
 The knuckle of retina may be so large that a cystic protrusion is formed of dimensions larger than the eye itself.
 It is probable that the essential cause of such protrusions is an active poliferation of the ectodermal elements at the lip of the fisure (Baurmann, 1923).
 The eyeball itself is invariably small and frequently grossly illformed in such cases.